Where and how is monkeypox spreading?

 Most human cases have been in central and west Africa and outbreaks have been relatively limited.

-The illness was first identified by scientists in 1958 when there were two outbreaks of a “pox-like” disease in research monkeys — thus the name monkeypox.
-The first known human infection was in 1970, in a young boy in a remote part of Congo.
+Scientists first identified the illness in 1958 when there were two outbreaks of a “pox-like” disease in research monkeys — thus the name monkeypox.
+The first known human infection was in 1970 in a young boy in a remote part of Congo.

 WHAT CAUSED THIS LATEST OUTBREAK?